 GCSE English and maths at grade 2 or above.

-This one-year, full-time course will give you an excellent introduction to working in construction, with a particular focus on bricklaying and the tools and materials used.
 Through a combination of theory sessions and practical training in our state-of-the art workshops you will develop essential industry expertise such as health and safety best practice, how to erect masonry structures, measuring, planning and reading plans, efficient work practices, moving resources safely.

 Assessment will be throughout and will focus on your practical skills through a series of projects.